Schneider Electric Modicon M221 PLCs and SoMachine Basic (Update A)

 Prerequisites

-- No credentials required
+• No credentials or authentication required

 Exploitability